abrar2703/Install-Docker-Exercise/README.md

 ### Procedure
 In this procedure I am sharing my experiences when installing docker Do this following:
-1. visit https://docs.docker.com/desktop/windows/install/ to download Docker.
+1. To download Docker visit https://docs.docker.com/desktop/windows/install/.
 1. Click on **Docker Desktop for windows**, it downloads the **Docker Desktop Installer.exe** file.
 Double click on **Docker Desktop Installer.exe**. see the following figure.
 ![Installdocker1](Images_DockerInstall/Install%201.png)
 1. Allow access to install application (For windows).
 The *Docker Desktop* window is prompted then it download docker packages. see the following figure.